For ABCChrome and MSHtml engines

 For Gecko engine

-sidebar done using the CSS float property may appear below
+For example, a sidebar using the CSS float property may appear

-the "main content area" because the paper is not wide enough to
+below the "main content area" if the paper is not wide enough to

-accommodate both items.
-If the value is 0 the paper width will be
+If the value is zero then the paper width will be determined